Indoor Bonsai Care

 • All bonsai trees need fertilizer to make up for the lack of nutrients normally available in the wild.

-• Either use a specially formulated bonsai feed or Phostrogen tomato feed.
+• Either use a specially formulated bonsai fertilizer or tomato fertilizer.

 • We recommend that you feed once a week with half the recommended strength during summer and once a month during the winter.